25Ericcheong/go-fundamentals/README.md

 - Used to manage long-running processes.
 We need to be able to handle a long process that could get cancelled unexpectingly.
 - Important to derive contexts so that cancellations are propagated throughout call stack for given request.
+- `context` has a method `Done()` which returns a channel which gets sent a signal when context is "done" or "cancelled".
+- Incoming requests to a server should create a `Context, and outgoing calls to servers should accept a Context.
+The chain of function calls between them must propogate the Context so that when a Context is cancelled, all Contexts derived from it are also canceled.

 ## About Tests